carbon-language/carbon-lang/docs/design/generics/details.md

 ### Range constraints on generic integers

-We currently only support `where` clauses on type-of-types.
+We currently only support `where` clauses on facet types.
 We may want to also support constraints on generic integers.
 The constraint with the most expected value is the ability to do comparisons like `<`, or `>=`.
 For example, you might constrain the `N` member of [`NSpacePoint`](#associated-constants) using an